 Here are some photos of a parish chapel in Ontario, Canada with wooden doors covering a secured Monstrance:

 In this photo, the doors have been closed since no adorer is present:

-For a simple outline of how to establish adoration, please read the information below or click on this link:
+For a simple guidelines, see the information below or click on this link:

 Ask Our Lady of the Most Blessed Sacrament to intercede for this grace for your parish!
 Invite others to join you in praying for this intention!
 Contact us for a Eucharistic Adoration Starter Kit!
 Review the materials in the Kit, as well as, the structure and information below!

 Talk and share with others about Eucharistic Adoration!
 Invite those who are interested to help organize and participate in this mission!
 The laity coordinates Adoration!
 It therefore should not add to the many responsibilities of the Pastor and his assistants!
 Virtually the only responsibility that the Pastor would have is to change the Sacred Host once a month!

 With your Pastor’s permission, schedule a sign-up weekend.
 Ask or invite our apostolate to help you.
 A local Eucharistic or parish priest, missionary or one of our lay adoration speakers/evangelists will speak at all of the weekend Masses on the benefits of spending time with Jesus in the Blessed Sacrament and invite people to sign up!